grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 ### MA-2 (2): Automated Maintenance Activities

-Schedule, conduct, and document maintenance, repair, and replacement actions for the system using {{ insert: param, ma-2.2_prm_1 }} ; and
+Schedule, conduct, and document maintenance, repair, and replacement actions for the system using organization-defined automated mechanisms ; and

 Produce up-to date, accurate, and complete records of all maintenance, repair, and replacement actions requested, scheduled, in process, and completed.

 The use of automated mechanisms to manage and control system maintenance programs and activities helps to ensure the generation of timely, accurate, complete, and consistent maintenance records.

- {{ insert: param, ma-02.02_odp.01 }} are used to schedule maintenance, repair, and replacement actions for the system;
+automated mechanisms used to schedule maintenance, repair, and replacement actions for the system are defined; are used to schedule maintenance, repair, and replacement actions for the system;

- {{ insert: param, ma-02.02_odp.02 }} are used to conduct maintenance, repair, and replacement actions for the system;
+ automated mechanisms used to conduct maintenance, repair, and replacement actions for the system are defined; are used to conduct maintenance, repair, and replacement actions for the system;

- {{ insert: param, ma-02.02_odp.03 }} are used to document maintenance, repair, and replacement actions for the system;
+ automated mechanisms used to document maintenance, repair, and replacement actions for the system are defined; are used to document maintenance, repair, and replacement actions for the system;

 up-to date, accurate, and complete records of all maintenance actions requested, scheduled, in process, and completed are produced.